8bitplus

 Audio

-LD’s have long been praised by film lovers for its high quality.
+LD’s have long been praised by film lovers for high audio quality.
 One of the main points to mention is that all LD have access to uncompressed audio.
 The players make use of a variety of audio outputs for connection to external amplifiers such as stereo, AC-RF, coax and optical.

 LD’s can contain a number of different audio systems on the same disc with selectable tracks.
-Early release’s mainly just contained analogue audio formats but the later ones made use of an extra digital track for formats like Dolby Digital 5.1 AC3 and DTS.
+Early releases mainly just contained analogue audio formats but the later ones made use of an extra digital track for formats like Dolby Digital 5.1 AC3 and DTS.
 Surround sound can also be stored in analogue or digital formats on the same disc.
 Some films even made use of selectable audio tracks by using one of the analogue tracks for editors commentary or other languages, something we take for granted now no DVD.

 My Collection and Setup

-My main player is the Pioneer DVL-909, which can play all LaserDisc formats, DVD’s and even VCD’s.
-It can also play both sides of the disc, restore playback features to old released and can output Dolby Digital 5.1 to the amplifier.
+My main player is the Pioneer DVL-909, which can play all LaserDisc formats, DVDs and even VCDs.
+It can also play both sides of the disc, restore playback features to old released, and can output Dolby Digital 5.1 to the amplifier.
 This is a very late player (1998) and has many of the features than made older Elite models so desirable.
-There are only a couple of players that were better than this one, first being the CLD-925 one of the finest none elite dedicated LD player (no DVD).
+Only a few players were better than this one, first being the CLD-925D one of the finest none elite dedicated LD player (no DVD).
 Secondly the DVL-919, a more refined version of the 909.
 To my knowledge all the Elite models are NTSC only making PAL films unplayable, no good in a mixed collection like mine.

 My other LD player is the Sony MDP-630D.
 It can play both PAL and NTSC and has a helpful led indicator on the front to remind you what format is playing.
 The playback quality is not quite as good as the Pioneer 909 but is a lot better than many models like the Pioneer 1850.